Toon (TV series)

 Toon is a 2016 Dutch-language comedy television series created by Dirk van Pelt, Beer ten Kate and Joep Vermolen, and starring Loulou Hameleers, Amy van der Weerden and Joep Vermolen.
-The plot revolves around Toon (Joep Vermolen), a jingle writer who becomes famous after performing an impromptu song with his friend Nina (Amy van der Weerden) that becomes a viral hit.
-Soon, Toon's sister becomes their manager and starts to promote the duo.
-Fame throws them into the unfamiliar world of show business.
+The plot revolves around introvert Toon (Joep Vermolen), a jingle writer who accidentally becomes an internet sensation after performing an impromptu song at a party in his home arranged by his sister and attended by her friends, all strangers to Toon.
+Joining him in the song is party-goer Nina (Amy van der Weerden).
+The song, titled "Get Out of My House," goes viral, catapulting Toon into the world of social media fame and show business, which he finds overwhelming and unwanted.